lgp171188/launchpad/lib/lp/bugs/stories/bugs/xx-bug-affects-me-too.rst

     >>> print(' '.join(dynamic_content.get('class')))
     dynamic hidden

-It is the responsibilty of Javascript running in the page to unhide the dynamic content and hide the static content.
+It is the responsibility of Javascript running in the page to unhide the dynamic content and hide the static content.